Integration with Let’s Encrypt

 This module is available in ISPmanager 5.131 and later.

-In order to install a plug-in as root, navigate to Modules → Integration.
+In order to install a plug-in as root, navigate to Integration → Modules.

 After you have installed Let’s Encrypt in ISPmanager, you can obtain a self-updated SSL-certificate for your domain.
-Be sure to create a user with a configured web-domain, and valid domain name available to world-wide DNS.
+Be sure to create a user with the configured web-domain and valid domain name available to world-wide DNS.